Famine Crisis Overview

 What is famine?

 Famine is not a rhetorical or emotive term.
 It is a scientific classification based on evidence.
 A food crisis can only be called a 'famine' once certain criteria have been met, such as at least 30% of a country's children suffering from severe malnutrition.

 Famines are not common.
 When a famine is declared it means people are already dying.
 And the last time this happened, six years ago in the Horn of Africa, the cause was a natural one: drought.

 This time it’s man-made: violence and conflict are cutting off supply routes, driving food prices sky high and impeding access for aid agencies.

-While famine rages in South Sudan, people in Nigeria, Somalia and Yemen are on the brink of famine, or ‘severe food insecurity.’
+While famine raged in South Sudan for part of 2017, people in Nigeria, Somalia and Yemen are on the brink of famine, or ‘severe food insecurity.’
 Food insecurity means there is not enough affordable food for people to buy.
 This leads to hunger, malnutrition and possible starvation.

 According to the Integrated Food Security Phase Classification, millions of people are facing insecurity in:

 South Sudan: 4.9 million